Why Investing in Climate Action Makes Good Economic Sense

 COP28は地球にとって重要な瞬間となるでしょう。BCGの気候関連エキスパートは、気候変動という差し迫った課題に対する革新的なソリューションに向けた連携と取り組みを強化するために、世界各地のリーダーと協働します。

-At BCG, we are committed to partnering with the most impactful institutions around the globe to drive impact on the issues that will be front and center at COP29.
+At BCG, we remain committed to partnering with the most impactful institutions around the globe to drive impact on the issues that will be front and center at COP29.
 Our expertise includes:

 BCG is committed to helping organizations unlock climate financing and innovation by mobilizing funding across the investment and venture ecosystem.